Kentucky legislature pushes $150 million parks plan

 #ReadLocal

+Kentucky has 49 state parks.
+Some are resorts, with hotels, restaurants and golf courses.
+The Bevin administration has already spent $18 million in repairs as part of its "Refreshing the Finest" program, which included 133 projects.
+Bevin announced an additional $20 million investment earlier this month, which had been approved by the state legislature last year.

+"We have some hidden gems in our state parks and they have been lagging behind for quite some time," Rudy said.
+"Hopefully we are going to be able to move into this century with our state parks with this investment."

-The committee also approved a bill to exempt nonprofits from collecting sales taxes on admissions, including tickets to college sporting events.
+But the increased spending comes as lawmakers want to make changes to the state's tax code.
+The committee also approved House Bill 354, which would exempt most nonprofit organizations from collecting sales taxes on admissions.
+That would include tickets to University of Kentucky and University of Louisville sporting events.

+If that bill passes, it would cost taxpayers $7.75 million.
+Plus, the legislature is debating a school safety bill that would add millions of dollars to state spending in 2020 — money that has yet to be allocated.

+But Rudy said the state would make money over time, when including other changes that would collect sales taxes on products sold online.
+He also said the state's reserves would be enough to cover the losses.

 Comments